 Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

-These FAQs are intended to help you know a little more about our program.
-If you have a question not addressed here, please do not hesitate to contact us.
-Remember, the very best way for you to learn about Seven Hills is to come to our campus for a tour!
+These FAQs are meant to provide you with additional insights into our program.
+If you have a question that isn't addressed here, please feel free to reach out to us.
+Remember, the best way to discover Seven Hills is by visiting our campus for a tour!

 To schedule a tour or apply to Seven Hills, please click here.
 For more information regarding admissions, please contact Director of Admission Susanne Goldman.
 We look forward to hearing from you.